FAQs

 Do you sell prints of your work?

-In short, no. As a fine artist, my priority is creating original artworks.
-Each piece is a unique and therein lies its value.
+I don’t make repoduciton prints of my work - all the artworks shown on my website are original unique pieces.
 I work in a range of media and scales and this is reflected in the pricing.
 If you have a specific budget in mind I’d be delighted to share work that is available to purchase in that price range.

 Why is shipping charged separately to the price of the artwork?

-Buying a piece of art is an investment in a unique object and it’s important to know exactly how much you have paid for it (for example, you may choose to insure your art collection, or need valuations for other reasons) therefore shipping costs are listed as separate to the value of the work.
+Shipping prices vary depending on your location and the size of the artwork - therefore shipping is separate to the cost of the work itself.
+Buying a piece of art is an investment in a unique object and it’s important to know exactly how much you have paid for it, for example, you may choose to insure your art collection.
 I offer a range of shipping options - including a free pick up from studio, local delivery and bespoke options for overseas and large items.

 What paperwork do I receive with my artwork?